f1lmzyic/Synth-CW/REPORT.md

 ---
 ## Critical Instant Analysis

-Under rate monotonic scheduling, the worst case occurs when all periodic activities and any relevant event-driven work are released together.
-In this system, the interrupt handlers execute above the task level, so `sampleISR` always pre-empts the threads when required.
+Under rate monotonic scheduling, the worst case happens when all periodic tasks and any related event-driven activities are released at the same time.
+In this system, the interrupt handlers run above the task level, so `sampleISR` always pre-empts the threads when needed.
 Among the tasks, `decodeTask` has the highest priority, followed by `scanKeysTask` and `CAN_TX_Task`, while `displayUpdateTask` has the lowest priority.

-Using the measured WCET values, the processor demand remains below the available CPU time in the worst-case release pattern.
-The most timing-critical activity is `sampleISR`, since it must complete within 45.45 us, and its measured WCET remains below this bound.
-The remaining tasks execute less frequently and also complete within their own minimum initiation intervals, even after accounting for interference from higher-priority work.
-Based on these timings, all deadlines are met under the critical instant assumption.
+Using the measured WCET values, the total processor demand in this worst-case situation still stays within the available CPU time.
+The most timing-sensitive part is `sampleISR`, because it has to finish within `45.45 us`, and the measured WCET is still below that limit.
+The other tasks run less often and also finish within their own minimum initiation intervals, even when interference from higher-priority work is included.
+From these results, all deadlines are still met under the critical instant assumption.
 ---